International Nineteenth-Century Studies Association

 PUBLICATIONS

-INCSA announces a new journal: Advances in Nineteenth-Century Research: The Journal of the International Nineteenth-Century Studies Association (subject to final contract).
+INCSA announces a new journal: Advances in Nineteenth-Century Research.

-INCSA also has a book series with Clemson University Press, and information will be posted on our website soon.
+INCSA also has a new book series with Clemson University Press.

 Advances in Nineteenth-Century Research will offer general and themed issues representing all fields of study in the arts, social sciences, and sciences.
 Content will regularly include research articles; discussion forums; pedagogy practicums; and reviews of books, recordings, films, exhibitions, and digital resources.